Programming Your Keypad¶

 PlatformIO is an IDE like the Arduino IDE but is integrated with your text editor!

-Launch atom and press ctrl+, which will open the settings menu.
+Launch atom and press ctrl and comma which will open the settings menu.
 Click on install, type “platformio” into the search box and hit enter.
 Click install on “platformio-ide” and wait for it to install.
-When it finishes, you should see a button in the top right that tells you to restart to apply the changes.
+It should ask if you want to install clang for auto-completion but it’s not necessary so you can just ignore it.
+When the installation finishes, you should see a button in the top right that tells you to restart to apply the changes.
 Hit restart and you’re good to go!

 Download the Code¶

-The code can be found `here<https://github.com/thnikk/trinketM0>`_.
+The code can be found here.
 Click the “clone or download” button and select “download zip.”
 Extract it to wherever you like (I would recommend your desktop or documents folder.)

 Uploading the code¶